-Who is responsible for completing Form I-9?
+Who is Responsible for Completing Form I-9?

-You, the employee, are responsible for filling out Section 1 entitled Employee Information and Verification by your first day of work.
-In this section, you must prove that you are either a U.S. citizen, permanent resident or an immigrant authorized to work in the U.S. by supplying one of the acceptable documents.
+You, the employee, are responsible for filling out Section 1, entitled “Employee Information and Verification,” by your first day of work.
+In this section, you must prove that you are either a U.S. citizen, permanent resident, or an immigrant authorized to work in the U.S. by supplying one of the acceptable documents.

-Your employer is responsible for completing Section 2 entitled Employer Review and Verification or Section 3 Reverification and Rehires (whichever applies to you) by reviewing the documents you submit within three business days of your first day of work.
+Your employer is responsible for completing either Section 2, entitled “Employer Review and Verification,” or Section 3, “Reverification and Rehires” (whichever applies to you), by reviewing the documents you submit within three business days of your first day of work.
 The employer needs to check your documents, which must be originals not photocopies, to make sure they are genuine.

-What documents may I submit for proof my identity and authorization to work?
+What Documents may I Submit for Proof my Identity and Authorization to Work?

 If you have one of the documents in List A, you will be able to satisfy both the identity and work authorization requirements.
 If you do not have a document from List A, you must present two documents—one from List B (to prove identity) and one from List C (to prove authorization to work).